Iceland–Israel relations: Two-state solution

 Since the 1990s, Iceland has been a proponent of independence for nations and territories wishing to become independent.
 The Icelandic government has advocated for a peaceful resolution to the Israeli-Palestinian conflict and has called for international recognition of the State of Palestine.
 On 30 April 2002 the Althing (Parliament of Iceland) adopted a Parliamentary Resolution where it was demanded “that peace negotiations on the establishment of an independent State of Palestine and the security of the State of Israel within internationally recognised borders should begin”.
 As a results of this position by the Icelandic government, Israel has expressed its frustration with Iceland.

 In 2010, Iceland expressed its condemnation at the United Nations against Israel's raid of the Gaza flotilla and Israel's attack on the Gaza Strip.
 In November 2011, the Althing approved a resolution recognizing an independent and sovereign State of Palestine within the pre-1967 Six-Day War borders becoming the first western European nation to do so.

 In September 2015, the Icelandic capital of Reykjavík voted in favor "of a general boycott of Israeli goods as long as the occupation of the Palestinian territories continues."
 This was criticized by the Icelandic government.
 Immediately, the Icelandic Ministry of Foreign Affairs declared that the "decision of Reykjavík was not in line with Iceland's foreign policy nor does it reflect on Iceland's relations with the State of Israel."
 Within a week, Reykjavik mayor Dagur Eggertsson amended the proposal that the boycott would apply only to products from Israeli settlements.

-In 2017, an Israeli technology firm started a commercial food delivery service to Iceland.
-It is reported to be the world’s first unmanned aerial delivery service.
-This is not only a gain for proponents of unmanned delivery technology, it also has provided a 60 percent reduction in delivery costs versus delivery by sea or other alternatives and a reduction in delivery times.

 Controversies

+In 1991, Ephraim Zuroff attempted to get the Icelandic government to extradite Evald Mikson, an Estonian Nazi war criminal who signed off on the death warrants of 30 Estonian Jews.
+The Icelandic government refused to do so.
+However, they opened an investigation into Mikson in 1993.
+Mikson died before the conclusion of the investigation.
+In 2004, the Estonian International Commission for Investigation of Crimes Against Humanity found that Mikson had signed the death warrants of 30 Jews.

 During the Eurovision Song Contest 2019, held in Tel Aviv, Icelandic participants Hatari held up scarves with the Palestinian flag on them during the televote.
+The Icelandic Association of Composers and Lyricists (FTT), which represents artists in Iceland, told its members in a statement to not participate in the Eurovision Song Contest 2024 unless Israel is removed from the competition, on the same grounds as Russia was in the last competition, due to Israel's conduct in the Gaza war.
+FTT also urged the Icelandic National Broadcaster (RÚV) to withdraw from the competition unless Israel is denied participation on the same grounds as Russia was due to its invasion of Ukraine.